Mike014/MovieRanker/README.md

 New Features:
 - Added view functions to handle premium subscription and display sponsored movies.
+- Integrated JustWatch API to fetch streaming links for movies.

 ## api.py
 This file is used to define functions that interact with The Movie Database API.
 It includes: